therealcoolnerd/omni/README.md

 - 📦 Omni Boxes — plug-and-play backend modules for each format or distro
 - 🧾 Omni Manifest — define installs in YAML, JSON, or TOML for projects
-- 🖥️ Optional GUI — Omni Flame, a sleek cross-platform frontend (`omni gui`)
+- 🖥️ Optional GUI — Omni Flame, a sleek cross-platform frontend (`omni gui`) The GUI lets you install packages directly or select a manifest file with a file picker.

 ## 🚀 Getting Started
 ```bash